PyLink/PyLink/docs/technical/pmodule-spec.md

 ## Changes to this document
 * 2021-06-15 (3.1-dev)
    - Added `oper_notice()` function to send notices to opers (GLOBOPS / OPERWALL on most IRCds)
+   - Update notes about non-IRC protocols and PyLinkNetworkCoreWithUtils
 * 2019-11-02 (2.1-beta1)
    - Added protocol capability: `can-manage-bot-channels`
 * 2019-10-10 (2.1-beta1)